absharul/cleantube/README.md

-# Chrome Extension for clearing the suggested video on YouTube Homepage
+# Chrome Extension for clearing the suggested videos from YouTube Homepage

 Open [Download the Extension Here](https://absharul.github.io/cleantube) to view it in your browser.